St$\ddot u$ckelberg-Modified Massive Abelian 3-Form Theory: Constraint Analysis, Conserved Charges and BRST Algebra: Introduction

+In our Appendices A and B, we demonstrate the existence of a set of (anti-)BRST invariant CF-type restrictions by (i) requiring the straightforward equality of the coupled Lagrangian densities, and (ii) demanding the absolute anticommutativity of the off-shell nilpotent versions of the conserved (anti-)BRST charges.
+Our Appendix C is devoted to a brief description of the standard BRST algebra which exists amongst the off-shell nilpotent versions of the (anti-)BRST charges and the conserved ghost charge of our BRST-quantized theory.
+In Appendix D, we provide a glossary of the key properties and nature of {\it all} the tower of fields that are present in our BRST-quantized theory (cf. Sec.
+2).
+Our Appendix E deals with the proof that the sanctity and usefulness of the (anti-)BRST invariant CF-type restrictions (that are present on our theory) are {\it true} even at the level of (anti-)BRST transformed fields. \\

-{\it {Convention and Notations}}: We adopt the convention of the {\it left} derivative w.r.t. all the {\it fermionic} fields of our theory in the computations of canonical conjugate momenta, equations of motion, Noether's theorem, etc. The background {\it flat} Minkowskian spacetime manifold is chosen to be endowed with a metric tensor ${\eta}_{\mu \nu } =$ diag (+1, -1, -1,...) so that the dot product between the two non-null vectors $U_\mu$ and $V_\mu$ is defined as: $U \cdot V = {\eta}_{\mu \nu } \, U^\mu\, V^\nu \equiv U_0\, V_0 - U_i\, V_i$ where the Latin indices $i, j, k, ... = 1, 2,..., D-1$ stand for the space directions {\it only} and the Greek indices $\mu,\, \nu, \, \lambda, ... = 0, 1, 2, ..., D-1$ correspond to the time and space directions {\it together}.
+{\it {General Convention and Notations}}: We adopt the convention of the {\it left} derivative w.r.t. all the {\it fermionic} fields of our theory in the computations of the canonical conjugate momenta, equations of motion, Noether's conserved currents/charges, etc. The background {\it flat} D-dimensional Minkowskian spacetime manifold is endowed with a metric tensor ${\eta}_{\mu \nu } =$ diag (+1, -1, -1,...) so that the dot product between two non-null vectors $P_\mu$ and $Q_\mu$ is defined as: $P \cdot Q = {\eta}_{\mu \nu } \, P^\mu\, Q^\nu \equiv P_0\, Q_0 - P_i\, Q_i$ where the Latin indices $i, j, k, ... = 1, 2,..., D-1$ stand for the space directions {\it only} and the Greek indices $\mu,\, \nu, \, \lambda, ... = 0, 1, 2, ..., D-1$ correspond to the time and space directions {\it together}.
 Einstein's summation convention has been taken into account in the whole body of the text.
 We denote the (anti-)BRST symmetry transformations by the symbols $s_{(a)b}$ and corresponding conserved charges have been represented by the notations $Q_{(a)b}$.
-Everywhere in our text, we have denoted the local and infinitesimal gauge symmetry transformations by the symbol $\delta_g$.\\
+Due to their fermionic nature, the (anti-)BRST symmetry transformation operators $s_{(a)b}$ commute with the bosonic fields of our theory and they anticommute with their counterparts fermionic fields.